Sagid28/Online_Courses/TensorFlow Developer Professional Certificate/README.md

-# Online_Courses
- Online Study
- Courses:
+# Courses:
- 1. Machine Learning Engineering for Production (MLOps) Specialization.
+1. Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
- 2. TensorFlow Developer Professional Certificate.
+2. Convolutional Neural Networks in TensorFlow